MadhuShree098/Car-Price-Prediction-Model/README.md

 # Car-Price-Prediction-Model

-﻿This mission aims to expect the promoting fees of automobiles the use of various regression techniques.
-The version is designed as a mini-assignment for exercise and showcases the software of machine gaining knowledge of in predicting actual-global values based totally on historic data.
+﻿This project aims to predict the selling prices of cars using various regression techniques.
+The model is designed as a mini-project for practice and showcases the application of machine learning in predicting real-world values based on historical data.
 Dataset
-The dataset used for this undertaking includes records about 301 motors, along with features which includes:
+The dataset used for this project contains information about 301 cars, including features such as:
 Car Name
 Year of Manufacture
 Selling Price